shenwei356/ictv-taxdump/README.md

 [Virus Metadata Resource (VMR)](https://talk.ictvonline.org/taxonomy/vmr/) provides taxonomy data of each release.
-Most viruses have the seven-ranks (Kingdom, Phylum, Class, Order, Family, Genus, Species), while some only have parts of the rank, like Genus and Species.
+Most viruses have the seven-ranks (Kingdom, Phylum, Class, Order, Family, Genus, Species), while some only have parts of the ranks, like Genus and Species.

 ### Generation of TaxIds